ColdTrick/profile_manager/README.txt

 - export user profile (meta)data to csv
 - a customized registration form

-Needs to be positioned after the profile plugin!!!

 == 2.
 TO DO ==
 - categories and types for groups
 - multilingual options (in pulldown, radio, multiselect)
 - Default values for fields (user specified)
 - Force empty fields on profile
 - dependend fields
-- show profile type on user details
 - check existence of input/output views (in get_categorized function)
 - check if fieldtype is enabled (in get_categorized function)
 - handle disabled fieldtype options (in get_categorized function)